 There are many ways to use BounceBack.
 BounceBack decks present challenges that relate to various subjects, populations, vocations or issues.
 Each deck contains a set of Challenge Cards and a set of Skills & Attitudes cards.
 The Skills & Attitudes cards are used to respond to the scenarios on the Challenge Cards.
 Skills & Attitudes also appear on the back of every card for quick reference.

 Here’s how it works.
 You’re presented with a Challenge Card.
 Spread the ten Skills & Attitudes cards out so that they can be seen.
 Read the challenge on the face of your card.
 Using the ten cards in front of you, select the cards having the Skills & Attitudes you wish to apply in order to manage the challenge at hand.
-Turn over your Challenge card to see the Skills & Attitudes (indicated by a red asterisk*) that we suggest might be most helpful in managing the situation.
 Repeat this process, in turn, for each participant.
 Don’t forget the discussion.
 It’s the most valuable part of the experience.

 The goal is to bring people together to share thoughts and perspectives on how to respond to the many challenges life puts forth.
 We offer some coaching and gameplay suggestions, but how you choose to use these cards is entirely up to you.

 Know Your Purpose